oumaimaatmani/oumaimaatmani/README.md

 🚀 Currently looking for a **Final Year Internship (PFE 2025)** in **Data Engineering, Machine Learning, or Cloud Computing**

 ---

-### 🧠 About Me

-I’m an engineering student with a strong interest in **artificial intelligence, cloud technologies, and data-driven innovation**.
-What excites me most is solving real problems — transforming raw data into **insights that guide action** and **systems that learn on their own**.

-I enjoy working on end-to-end data projects: from building pipelines and cleaning messy datasets to deploying predictive models and visualizing results clearly.

----

 <p align="center">

 ![Python](https://img.shields.io/badge/Python-3776AB?style=flat&logo=python&logoColor=white)